Raiders of the Lost Ark

 one note at a time after another — that’s why you fill me

-ventriloquy — but when you unwrap this my hazelnut
+ventriloquy — but when you unwrap my little hazelnut

 body chewed to sludge and swallowed it down